Ameya674/how_to_add_a_custom_device_in_Catalyst/README.md

   class R1,R2,L1,B1,B2,CD1,CD2,CD3,CD4 yellow;
 ```

-Add files the files and folders colored in yellow.
+Add files the files and folders colored in yellow, edit if they already exist.

 - CustomDevice.hpp: Header file for the custom device.
 Contains all the function signatures.
 - CustomDevice.cpp: Contains the implementations for all the functions.